clintoncwolfe/chef-attribute-validator/README.md

 #### looks_like

-String, one of 'url', 'ip'.
-Applies canned regexes (or more sophisticated matchers, like contructing objects from the stdlib).
+String, one of 'email', 'guid', 'ip', 'url'.
+Applies canned regexes (or more sophisticated matchers, like constructing objects from the stdlib).

 #### enum